hfiref0x/WinDepends/README.md

 # Installation and Usage

-The WinDepends repository contains a directory named bin:
+The WinDepends compiled binaries include:
 + WinDepends.exe: Main GUI (client)
 + WinDepends.Core.exe: Server (launched by the client)
 + PDB files for both

+They can be found in the Release section of this repository.

 No installation required.
 Copy the folder, run WinDepends.exe.
 To uninstall, close the client/server and delete files.